 One project Trevin is proud to have followed through on is his Automatic Drone Package Loader.
 “I’m a big drone enthusiast.
 The Automatic Drone Package Loader is a robot arm that automatically picks up a small package and loads it onto a drone’s mini cargo bay.”

 But getting the arm to work wasn’t easy.
 Trevin recalled, “I remember staying at Make School with my instructor until 2:00 in the morning to complete the robot arm’s movement algorithm.
 Sometimes when I got the algorithm wrong, the robot arm would swing around violently.
 I broke at least three motors.
 I had to build my own digital testing environment to keep the costs down.”

 All of that struggle paid off.
 Trevin got the Automatic Drone Package Loader to work, and he quickly put it to work for the good of others.
 “I was part of a startup called Drones For Humanity that envisions using drones to deliver medicine after natural disasters.
 The goal behind the Automatic Drone Package Loader was to make such deliveries more automated, as it would be able to automatically load aid into a fleet of drones to respond to disasters.
 It is a concept that we wanted to show to the Indonesian Disaster Management Authority, the FEMA equivalent of Indonesia.”

-When Trevin looks back at his time at the Product College, his favorite memories are of the instructors and classmates who constantly pushed him to achieve his goals.
+When Trevin looks back at his time at Make School, his favorite memories are of the instructors and classmates who constantly pushed him to achieve his goals.
 Trevin said, “I enjoyed being immersed in a community of progressive individuals who strive to impact society.
 They never cease to inspire me.
 The positive peer pressure I feel when I see people continuously learning helps drive me to become a better person.”